 I start with some of the ways being an atheist is easier on the soul than being a religious person.
 Then I will discuss how it can be harder.

 As an atheist, you are free to think more independently and make up your own mind.
 As a believer, knowledge is generally accepted or rejected after being crosschecked with ancient writings of primitive Middle Eastern tribes.
 The more fundamentalist you are the more consistently this is true.
 So if the bible indicates the years from Adam to today number about 6,000, a mountain of evidence for humanity’s presence tens of thousands of years ago must be labeled false immediately.
 If the bible says there was a worldwide flood, it happened, regardless of the fact no actual evidence can be found for it.
 As a nonbeliever, your mind is free.
 You don’t need to filter an idea through the bible, the Qu’ran, the Vedas, or any other book.
 You can weigh it based on its own evidence.
 You can decide if the evidence is strong or weak, and change your beliefs accordingly.
 You can change your mind without fear of crossing a deity.
+You’re free to doubt, to question, to say, without some big crisis of faith, “I don’t know” (even to the question of whether a higher being exists — atheists can believe one doesn’t, yet admit knowing is impossible, something most believers will not do).

-Likewise, you can decide for yourself what is right and wrong.
+Further, you can decide for yourself what is right and wrong.
 A Christian determines what’s right and wrong using the bible, an atheist creates his or her own guidelines.
 For instance, suppose one were to say that what’s wrong is what hurts other people.
 In most places, Christian ethics and nonbeliever ethics would align with this idea, but not in all.
 Homosexuals who fall in love, have sex, and get married aren’t hurting anyone.
 Nor are a consenting man and woman having sex out of wedlock.

 These things may be awful wrongs in the fundamentalist Christian view.
 Christians may conjure all sorts of ways they cause harm (“It’ll encourage others to be gay!”; “There’ll be a harm when they’re burning in hell”; “It drives them away from the Lord”; “If it’s just a fling for one of them, the other will be hurt”; “If she gets pregnant and he leaves, the child could grow up without a father or even be aborted”), but these types of reasons either already assume the act is wrong (which is circular reasoning, and therefore doesn’t make any sense when deciding if something is wrong) or is a possible, but in no way inevitable, outcome of the act, which isn’t an argument that the act itself is wrong (if the couple instead falls in love and stays together forever, was the act wrong?
 If the woman gets pregnant and the man stays and they start a happy family, was the act wrong?
 If you rescue a child from drowning, and the child grows up to be a serial killer, was your act wrong?).
 There is simply no way to say homosexuality or extramarital sex hurt people (and are therefore wrong) without relying on your religion or illogical arguments.

 As an atheist, you can create your own set of ethics.
 Now, atheists will say they can create much better moral guidelines than Christians, who will say the reverse (and even spew nonsense like “When atheists choose their morality they’ll all be stealing, raping, and killing; no one can be good without God”).
 Christians will say morality only came from God in the first place, atheists will point out evolution and societal factors actually explain morality, no deity needed.
 My point here isn’t to resolve those arguments, only to say, having experienced both, it is liberating to make up my own mind on what’s moral, rather than consult and obey decrees from a book written thousands of years ago.
 You can think through things, change your mind, build a better code of ethics than you used to have.
 Just as Christians ignore the most cruel ethical guidelines in the bible (some even found in the New Testament), you can ignore ones that are backwards but still taken seriously.
+You’re free to base your ethics on, say, what does actual physical or psychological harm to others.

 One last uplifting fact about atheism.
 As a believer, you sometimes struggle with what to make of the hard times, the horrible things that happen to you.
 Perhaps a loved one dies far too young, perhaps your spouse cheats on you, perhaps you lose your job right after your bank account takes a huge hit.
 Sometimes it is simple impatience (why have I not found the love of my life yet?), other times serious grievances (why was I born disabled?).